hyeon9/Splice-decoder/README.md

 <br>

-## Create 3D Protein structure based on simulated
+## Create a 3D Protein structure based on simulated
 * You can use `Make_aa_fa.py` to extract amino acid sequences from your interesting targets
 * You can find the ${input} variable in your `.config` file